The Best of Both Worlds

 First Things First – Sensor Setup

 A key point that we’d like to address first is the sensor connectivity.
 Zwift connects to your ANT+ or Bluetooth fitness sensors.
 So do the Xert Workout Players (Xert EBC for Android & iOS, and Garmin Workout Player).
 Keep in mind that ANT+ sensors can be paired to multiple apps, while most Bluetooth sensors are limited to a single connection, meaning they can only be paired to one app/program at a time.
-Some newer devices, like the Wahoo Kickr V5, offer dual Bluetooth connections, so they may be able to connect to two apps simultaneously.
+Some newer devices offer dual Bluetooth connections so they may be able to connect to two apps simultaneously.

 • The Xert Remote Player does not connect to your trainer or sensors!
 It only displays the data being collected from an Xert Workout Player (Android, iOS, or Garmin).
 The remote player simply allows you to access your workout data from any internet browser.